-To determine this it is necessary to load all of your allowable personal cargo and variable weights.
+To determine this, it is necessary to load all of your allowable personal cargo and variable weights.
 Then hitch the trailer to the tow vehicle with load equalizing hitch properly adjusted as shown on the following pages.

-Place the trailer on a scale with both axles only on the scale (see 2).
+Place the trailer on a scale with both axles only on the scale (see below).
 If the weight on the axles exceeds the axle system G.A.W.R. then some of the personal cargo must be redistributed forward in order to place some of this weight on the tongue.

-The tongue weight should be in between 10% - 15% of the trailer's total weight, but must not exceed 1,000 lbs.
-Some tow vehicle manufacturers may restrict the amount of tongue load to a lower value.
+The tongue weight should be in between 10% - 15% of the trailer's total weight, and must not exceed the tow vehicle's or the hitch's maximum weight rating.
 To determine tongue load, unhitch tow vehicle and place the tongue hitch post on a scale.
 The trailer must be properly loaded as determined above, with your allowable personal cargo and variable weights.